The Perfect Time to Visit the Lake District

 Hammerhole - Sleeps 10

-Hammerhole is a large lakeside Cumbrian Cottage with its own jetty and boat mooring.
+Hammerhole is a large lakeside Cumbrian Cottage with a jetty and boat mooring.

-For more Lake District Cottages to book, click here to view our complete Lake District Holiday Cottages collection.
+To book more Lake District Cottages, click here to view our complete Lake District Holiday Cottages collection.